-To increase public awareness of the transition to district elections, the city will be using a variety of public communication channels to engage members of the community.
-Districting information will be featured on the city's website and social media channels (e.g., Facebook, Twitter, Nextdoor).
-The city's website will be populated with "public participation kits," and frequently asked districting questions, on or before February 28, 2019.
+To increase public awareness of the transition to district elections, the city is using a variety of public communication channels to engage members of the community.
+Districting information is featured on the city's website and social media channels (e.g., Facebook, Twitter, Nextdoor).
+The city's website is populated with "public participation kits," and general districting information.
 Members of the public can either submit draft maps by drawing on a paper map, or use the excel kit that automatically calculates district population numbers based on entries into the electronic worksheet.
 City staff will be available for assistance and questions throughout the process.